 Basel B’s marshmallow line is currently 3 flavors.
 We tried the Black Cherry and Green Apple & Caramel at the Fall Salon, so we got the Pumpkin Spice Marshmallow this time.
 They are large squares covered in white chocolate and dipped in orange-colored chocolate and dark chocolate to make a pretty ombré-esque striping.

 As expected, it tasted like pumpkin pie, but unexpectedly with a texture similar to pumpkin pie.
 While a little too sweet for us older CBTB-ers, our young taster said he would treat himself to these once in a while.
 The only thing that would make him hesitate was the $7 price tag.

 Basel told us that he is selling his Darkness line at wine events now, including the Pinot Days San Francisco event, June 3, at Westfield Shopping Centre, 835 Market St., SF.
-Basel B Inc. chocolates are not in stores yet.
-You can buy the Darkness truffles online.
-Check their website for events where you can buy from their whole line of chocolates.
+Basel B Inc. chocolates are available at the Velvet Raven café and at special events.

 Another chocolate company that uses high percentage chocolate for their goods is new-to-us Oakland-based confectioners, Coracao Confections, who have been making their “healthy takes on classic flavors” bars for about 8 years.

 Everything they make is dairy-free, unroasted, organic, vegan, paleo friendly, with no soya lecithin, gluten, cane sugar, or GMOs.
 Whew!
 I think they have every healthy angle covered, including using 81% cacao dark chocolate.